AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/unable-add-user-cloud-project.md

 ## Cause

-This is expected behavior.
-The user should exist in the adobe SSO for them to be added as a user.
+This is the expected behavior.
+The user's account should first be created at https://accounts.magento.cloud and linked to their Adobe SSO for them to be added as a user to the project.

 ## Solution